-If you are interested in writing a project in collaboration with the CHI, please get in touch with Centre Director Sune Vork Steffensen
+If you are interested in writing a project in collaboration with the CHI, please get in touch with Centre Director Sarah Bro Trasmundi.

-We currently have one phd-students.
-Since 2012 when the Centre for Human Interactivity was founded, we have had a number of Ph.D. projects.
+Since 2012 when the Centre for Human Interactivity was founded, we have had a number of Ph.D. projects, and we currently have Ph.D.-students employed at the Centre.
 The ongoing list of projects is listed below, with the most recent at the top of the list:

 - February 2017-